• Skip to primary navigation

 Genetics doesn't mean that your dog can't be helped!
 In fact, if your dog tends to have a more attached personality style, your dog will be happy that you're investing into learning how to help them!

 In my work as a trainer, I have seen all different breeds of dogs exhibit clingy behavior.
-Unfortunately, there are just some bad breeders out there, and good temperament isn't always the priority.
+Unfortunately, there are just some bad breeders out there, and good temperament isn't always the priority when deciding to breed.

 It's not necessarily about the breed of the dog, as it is the quality of the parents' temperaments that play into this.